What is CGPA? - CGPA Full Form, Meaning & Conversion Formulas

 CGPA Vs GPA

-While the CGPA full form and the GPA full form are closely the same, there is a significant difference between the meanings and criteria of the two.
-The full form of CGPA is Cumulative Grade Point Average, and that of GPA is Grade Point Average.
+While the CGPA full form and the GPA full form are closely the same, there is a significant difference between the criteria of measurement of these two types of grades.
 Note that in India, the commonly used grading system is either the “percentage” or the CGPA grading system.
-However, most universities and colleges abroad follow a GPA grading system, and some of them use the CGPA 10-point scale as well.
+However most universities and colleges abroad follow GPA grading system and some use CGPA 10-point scale as well.

-The key points on the difference between GPA and CGPA are given below.
+The key points on difference between GPA and CGPA are given below.

 CGPA